Joiry/HSL_Carp/Part_01a.md

 $ ls
 ~~~

 There shouldn't be anything here yet, unless you've used your scratch space before, like me.
-We're going to use the `cp`, aka *copy*, command.  'cp' takes two arguments, the first is where you're copying *from*, and the second where you're copying *to*.
+We're going to use the `cp` command, aka *copy*.

+`cp` takes two arguments, the first is where you're copying *from*, and the second where you're copying *to*.
 There's also the `-r` in there, this is a special argument referred to as an *comand-line option* , we'll cover these later in the lesson.

 ~~~
 $ cp -r /proj/seq/data/carpentry/shell_data/ .